 Public Notice Categories and Timing

-(1) The Department categorizes permit actions according to potential environmental and public health significance and the degree to which the Department has discretion for implementing the applicable regulations.
+(1) DEQ categorizes permit actions according to potential environmental and public health significance and the degree to which DEQ has discretion for implementing the applicable regulations.
 Category I is for permit actions with low environmental and public health significance so they have less public notice and opportunity for public participation.
 Category IV is for permit actions with potentially high environmental and public health significance so they have the greatest level of public notice and opportunity for participation.

 (2) Permit actions are assigned to specific categories in OAR 340, divisions 216 and 218.
 If a permit action is uncategorized, the permit action will be processed under Category III.